daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: Locks or unlocks any one door, portal, chest, or other lockable item of the cypher’s level or lower.
+Effect: Locks or unlocks any one door, portal, chest, or other lockable item of the cypher's level or lower.
 The targeted item must have a keyhole for the cypher to work.

 Legends speak of the Ultimate Key, which can open any lock, even those sealed by a god.